-The Company may pursue strategic acquisitions, which could have an adverse impact on its business.
+The Company may pursue strategic acquisitions, divestitures, or investments and the failure of a strategic transaction to produce anticipated results or the inability to fully integrate an acquired company could have an adverse impact on the Company's business.

-In the past, the Company has made acquisitions of complementary companies or businesses, which have been part of the strategic plan and may continue to pursue acquisitions in the future from time to time.
+In the past, the Company has made acquisitions of complementary companies or businesses, which have been part of the strategic plan, and may continue to pursue acquisitions in the future from time to time.
 Acquisitions may result in difficulties in assimilating acquired companies, and may result in the diversion of capital and management's attention from other business issues and opportunities.
 The Company may not be able to successfully integrate operations that it acquires, including personnel, financial systems, distribution, and operating procedures.
 If the Company fails to successfully integrate acquisitions, the Company's business could suffer.
-In addition, the integration of any acquired business, and its financial results, may adversely affect operating results.
-Escalade will consider acquisitions in the future, but the Company currently does not have any agreements with respect to any such acquisitions.
+In addition, acquisitions may result in the incurrence of debt, contingent liabilities, amortization expense or write-offs of goodwill or other intangibles, any of which could affect the Company's financial position.
+The Company also has sometimes divested or discontinued certain operations, assets, and products that did not perform to the Company's expectations or no longer fit with the Company's strategic objectives.
+Escalade will consider acquisitions, divestitures, and investments in the future, one or more of which, individually or in the aggregate, could be material to the Company's overall business, operations or financial position.